-The subway is a fast, affordable way to get around New York City.
+The subway is a fast, affordable way to get around New York City—but one that has its own set of etiquette and rules.
 Read these tips for riding the New York City Subway and you'll be traveling around like a local New Yorker in no time.

 A MetroCard allows one free transfer within 2 hours of first swiping your card.
 You can transfer from Bus to Subway, Subway to Bus, Bus to Bus, or between select Subway stations.
 (Free Subway to Subway transfers only apply when you are required to exit the station to make your connection.)
 If you take the subway one way and the bus back you can get two rides for one fare, but you can't transfer between buses going in opposite directions (i.e Madison and Fifth Avenue buses).